 In the past year or so I've read a few novels in which the protagonists have been little more than a vehicle for a fast-moving plot.
 I haven't believed in them; they've been just a name on a page.
 Even if your novel is plot rather than character driven, the MC still has to be three dimensional; if the reader doesn't care about a character, they won't care about how the story develops.

-Whether the MC is busy falling from an aeroplane, getting banged up in a scary South American jail or facing a Mongol warlord, you still need to know how they think and feel, and their development within the story needs to be feasible.
-For instance, it is unlikely that a cossetted, stay-at-home wife who, previously, wouldn't say boo to a goose, would suddenly be able to converse with members of the criminal underworld with ease.
-Writing time needs to be spent on character as well as action, however much you're dying to write the ins and outs of that thrilling heist!
+Whether the MC is busy falling from an aeroplane, getting banged up in a scary South American jail or having tea mother-in-law, you still need to know how they think and feel, and their development within the story needs to be feasible.
+For instance, it is unlikely that a cossetted, stay-at-home wife who, previously, wouldn't say boo to a goose, would suddenly be able to converse with members of the criminal underworld with ease, just because that's the way you want the plot to go.

 4. Avoid over-description of appearance

 Mostly, as long as you know if a character is short or tall, fat or thin, fair or dark, if you know their nationality and age, you form your own picture of what they look like, and we all see them differently.
 This is why, when books are translated onto the screen, people disagree about the casting choices—and why you don't need detailed descriptions of what people look like, or intricate detail about what they're wearing.
 Hands up who skims over long descriptions of outfits, rooms and scenery in books? ✋✋✋✋✋✋ ... and it's a good plan to avoid those appearance description clichés.
 You know; flashing emerald eyes and unruly auburn curls for a girl who's a bit feisty.
 Jawline that could cut glass and intense velvet brown eyes for the hero.
 I once saw someone complaining about the phrase 'heart-shaped face' that she kept reading in romance novels, which amused me.